 In 2021 the Company issued liability classified warrants in connection with the issuance of the 2021 Notes.
+In 2022 the Company issued liability classified warrants in connection with the issuance of the 2022 Notes.
 The warrants were liability classified due to certain cash settlement features and included in "Other long-term liabilities" on the consolidated balance sheets.
 The Company uses a Black Scholes model to estimate the fair value of the warrants.
 Changes in the fair value of the warrants are recognized in other income (expense) for each reporting period.
-Refer to Note 8.
+Refer to Note 8 for details of the warrants.

-The following tables present assets and liabilities measured and recorded at fair value on the Company's consolidated balance sheet as of June 30, 2022 and December 31, 2021.
+The following tables present assets and liabilities measured and recorded at fair value on the Company's consolidated balance sheet as of September 30, 2022 and December 31, 2021.